Celebrating Service to our Communities

 Additionally, the EASTAR Cancer Center partnered with Dr. James Beebe, a family medicine and wound care physician, to educate area youth on the dangers of tobacco use.
 Dr. Beebe involves the students by performing experiments depicting the effects of smoking on breathing and destruction of lung tissue.
 The children also participated in a “No Smoking” poster contest with prizes awarded to the top three.

-For the 7th consecutive year, National Park Medical Center (Hot Springs, AR) sponsored the American Heart Association’s annual Sweetheart program in conjunction with the 2013 Heart Ball.
+National Park Medical Center in Hot Springs, AR, sponsors the American Heart Association’s annual Sweetheart program each year in conjunction with the annual Heart Ball.
 The AHA Sweethearts are a group of high school sophomores and juniors who make a commitment to learn about cardiovascular disease and lead healthy lifestyles by participating in numerous heart healthy activities over a four-month period.

 The Hot Springs AHA Sweetheart program began in 2007 when Kathryn and Paul Russell were seeking a way to raise awareness about heart disease in young women after the sudden and tragic loss of their daughter, Caroline Grace, to a suspected undetected heart condition.
 The one Sweetheart who demonstrates the most dedication to the program and the most knowledge of cardiovascular disease receives the $2,000 Caroline Grace Russell Memorial Scholarship as well as the title of “Sweetheart of the Ball.”
 Additional awards are given for leadership, volunteering, fundraising and the very special Catie Cooper Spirit Award, created in memory of 2010 “forever sweetheart” Catie Cooper who was tragically lost during her tenure as a sweetheart.